emiarbol/galaxy_virologist_training/exercises/05_assembly_nanopore.md

 <p align="center"><img src="images/concatenate_params.png" alt="Concatenate" width="700"></p>

 ### Mapping with Minimap2
-1. Search `minimap2` using the search toolbox.
+1. Search `minimap2` using the search toolbox and select `Map with minimap2 A fast pairwise aligner for genomic and spliced nucleotide sequences`
-2. Will you select a reference genome from your history or use a built-in index?: Use a genome from history and index.
-Select MN908947.3
+2. Will you select a reference genome from your history or use a built-in index?: Use a built-in index
+3. Using reference genome > SARS-CoV-2 isolate Wuhan-Hu-1, complete genome (NC_045512)
-3. Select fastq dataset: Concatenated fastqs. ⚠️ The tool is not properly configured so you can't select directly the fastq, you need to use the folder icon and force the selection of the concatenated fastq dataset.
+4. Select fastq dataset: Concatenated fastqs. ⚠️ The tool is not properly configured so you can't select directly the fastq, you need to use the folder icon and force the selection of the concatenated fastq dataset.
-4. Click execute and wait.
+5. Click execute and wait.

 <p align="center"><img src="images/minimap2_params.png" alt="Concatenate" width="700"></p>